School buses by country: United Kingdom

 In the United Kingdom, student transport by bus is usually provided by local scheduled public transport bus services.
 Dedicated bus services for school students are usually contracted out to local bus companies, using ordinary buses that are used for other purposes when not in use for school journeys.

 In the United Kingdom all children between 5 and 16 years old are qualified for free school transport if they live more than two miles (children under 8 years old) or three miles (children 8 years old or older) from the nearest school.
 In addition all children qualify if there is no safe walking route.
-Special needs children qualify if they cannot walk to school no matter the distance.
+Special needs children qualify if they cannot walk to school, whatever the distance.

 During the 1990s, local governments began to establish a dedicated network of school bus service.
 To replace Leyland double-decker buses of the early 1980s, right-hand drive Blue Bird Corporation school buses were imported from the United States.
 In the private sector, in 2000, FirstGroup launched First Student UK, using the same school bus yellow livery as on American school buses.
 While initially using right-hand drive Blue Bird TC/2000s imported from the United States, the company switched to Turkish-produced BMC 1100 buses later in the 2000s.

 MyBus is a group of bus contractors (including First Student UK) that use school buses solely for school transport.
 Buses are fitted with seat belts, and full-time drivers are assigned to each route.

 Alongside importation of right-hand drive American vehicles and BMC-produced school buses, from 2006 to 2008, Wrightbus (of Northern Ireland) produced the Wright Eclipse SchoolRun.
 Adapting the Wright Eclipse into a high-floor design for school bus use, the SchoolRun was a 66-passenger bus, with 2+3 seating (most full-size American school buses have 3+3 seating) along with a side wheelchair lift (standard on the final 50 examples produced).

 Children with more complex needs or disabilities are often transported to special schools in purpose-built minibuses.
 In a similar fashion to their counterparts in North America, these minibuses are school bus bodies fitted to full-size van chassis.
 In Europe, the Ford Transit and the Mercedes-Benz Vario are popular donor chassis for such vehicles.